-Either option will solve the issue… sort of.
+Either option will solve the issue…sort of.
 But solving the problem as close to the source as possible is more efficient and effective.
-Similarly, finding and sorting out issues with your organization as close to the source as possible is most effective and efficient.
+Similarly, finding and sorting out issues with your organization as close to the source as possible generates optimal results.

 Keep steering your organization’s focus back to the three key elements: customers, processes, and culture.

-It’s difficult to get excited about a methodology that doesn’t offer any apparent benefit.
-Link your Six Sigma projects to key objectives of the business.
+It’s difficult to get excited about a methodology that offers no apparent benefit.
+Link your Six Sigma projects to the key objectives of the business.
 Ensure that managers at all levels can see how the projects will boost performance and help you all hit those goals.

 Keep the interest of key players by linking Six Sigma projects to business objectives.